 When the pectoralis minor muscle minor is strong, and the serratus anterior is weak, the shoulder blade wings out in the back.

-Serratus anterior doesn’t have a close relationship with joints that need to be resolved but the sternoclavicular joint and acromioclavicular joints should be freed up before treating the belly of the muscle.
+Serratus anterior doesn’t have a close relationship with joints.
+Resolving problems in the sternoclavicular joint and acromioclavicular joints helps before treating the belly of the muscle.

-Ice-and-stretch is really bothersome for most clients but can be quick on offering relief.
-Gentle hot stone work is more palatable but must be done with great sensitivity.
+Ice-and-stretch is bothersome for most clients but can be quick in offering relief.
+Gentle hot stone work is more palatable but requires great sensitivity.
 Also, hot stone work can be problematic around large breasts.
 Recumbent side posture makes this muscle more accessible without intruding on breast tissue.

 This protocol allows better access to the serratus anterior by placing the client in a recumbent position so that breast tissue falls out of the way where it is easily draped.
 This position opens the lateral wall of the rib cage for access under the shoulder blade.

 This site is undergoing changes.
 Starting in early 2020, we began improving the format.
 We are also adding more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
 We appreciate your input and feedback.
 You will see us adding posts and updating older posts as time permits.

 This patient had recovered from a frozen shoulder but developed shoulder pain at the end of his golf swing.
 More traditional neuromuscular techniques weren’t working.
 Chiropractic wasn’t working.
 Integrative Craniosacral was the right solution for lasting relief.

 Tony Preston has a practice in Atlanta, Georgia where he sees clients.
 He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.